Aloha FurEver Pets Foundation

 Mission Statement

-At Aloha FurEver Pets Foundation, our mission is to compassionately reduce pet overpopulation on Maui by providing accessible, affordable, and humane spay and neuter services for cats and dogs.
-Guided by the spirit of aloha and kuleana (responsibility), we protect the delicate balance of our island home while honoring the deep bond between animals and the Hawaiian people.
+At Aloha FurEver Pets Foundation, our mission is to compassionately reduce pet overpopulation on Maui by providing accessible, affordable, and humane spay and neuter services for both cats and dogs.
+Guided by the spirit of aloha and kuleana (responsibility), we strive to protect the delicate balance of our island home while honoring the profound bond between animals and the Hawaiian people.

-We believe every animal deserves a chance at a healthy, loving life — and that responsible pet care begins with prevention.
-Through community outreach, education, and proactive veterinary care, we aim to reduce the number of homeless and shelter animals while improving the health and longevity of pets across Maui.
+We believe every animal deserves a chance at a healthy, loving life — and that responsible pet care begins with prevention through Maui spay and neuter initiatives.
+Through community outreach, education, and proactive veterinary care, we aim to reduce the number of homeless and shelter animals while enhancing the health and longevity of pets across Maui.

-In Hawaiian culture, animals are ‘ohana (family) and deserve our compasion, protection, and respect.
-By uniting traditional Hawaiian values with practical veterinary solutions, Aloha FurEver Pets Foundation envisions a future where every pet lives with dignity — and no animal is born to only suffer.
+In Hawaiian culture, animals are considered ‘ohana (family) and deserve our compassion, protection, and respect.
+By uniting traditional Hawaiian values with practical spay and neuter solutions, Aloha FurEver Pets Foundation envisions a future where every pet lives with dignity — and no animal is born to only suffer.

 Team Members